Christopher Seitz: Academic and ecclesial work

 Seitz is the author and editor of more than twenty books; he is best known for his volume on Isaiah 1—39 in Interpretation Commentary Series, held in 727 libraries according to WorldCat, and translated into Korean, Japanese and Italian.
 Other major works include Word Without End, Figured Out, Isaiah 40—66 (New Interpreter’s Bible), Prophecy and Hermeneutics, The Goodly Fellowship of the Prophets, and The Character of Christian Scripture.
 Recently, he has written a commentary on Colossians for the Brazos Theological Commentary series (2014), in which the place of the book in a wider Letter Collection is evaluated.
 A commentary on Joel for the new International Theological Commentary series appeared in 2016.
 Additionally, he has contributed more than sixty articles to journals and publications, including Journal of Biblical Literature, Vetus Testamentum, Journal for the Study of the Old Testament, Scottish Journal of Theology, Interpretation, Theology Today, Biblische Zeitschrift, Anglican Theological Review, Zeitschrift für die Alttestamentliche Wissenschaft, The Christian Century, The Anchor Bible Dictionary, First Things, and Pro Ecclesia.
 He is the Editor of Studies in Theological Interpretation, and has served on the editorial boards of Interpretation, Hermeneia, Journal of Theological Interpretation, Zeitschrift für die alttestamentliche Wissenschaft, and Pro Ecclesia.

-He is a two-time Alexander von Humboldt research scholar (1991-2 at the University of Munich and 2013 at the University of Göttingen), a Henry Luce III Foundation grant recipient, and a Fellow of the Center of Theological Inquiry in Princeton, New Jersey.
+He is a two-time Alexander von Humboldt research scholar (from 1991 to 1992 at LMU Munich and in 2013 at the University of Göttingen), a Henry Luce III Foundation grant recipient, and a Fellow of the Center of Theological Inquiry in Princeton, New Jersey.

 Seitz is an ordained Episcopal priest and has served parishes in Texas, Connecticut, Pennsylvania, Germany, France and Scotland.
 He served as the president of The Anglican Communion Institute and was canon theologian in the Episcopal Diocese of Dallas until 2015.
-He and his wife Elizabeth lived in Courances, France from 2015 to 2020, during which time he was Visiting Professor at Centre Sevres in Paris 2019-2021.
+He and his wife Elizabeth lived in Courances, France from 2015 to 2020, during which time he was Visiting Professor at Centre Sevres in Paris from 2019 to 2021.
 He runs her French language, culture, and travel business, French Affaires LLC, after her death in 2021 (www.frenchaffaires.com).

 Contribution

-Seitz has been influenced by his former teacher and then Yale colleague Brevard Childs, a key figure advocating for the significance of canon in biblical interpretation, and for the appropriate use of the Old Testament in Christian theology.
+Seitz has been influenced by his former teacher and then colleague Brevard Childs at Yale University, a key figure advocating for the significance of canon in biblical interpretation, and for the appropriate use of the Old Testament in Christian theology.
 A recent book discusses the historical legacy of canonical reading, kindred developments at Vatican II, and important convergences in the work of the late French scholar, Paul Beauchamp.
-In 2021 he was presented with a Festschrift honoring his life and work.
+In 2021, he was presented with a Festschrift honoring his life and work.
 He continues to write and has been researching the life of Nicolas Fouquet, the Superintendent of Finances under Louis XIV.